programandoconro/ESP32-WROOM/README.md

 # We have a cool lamp with random lighting, we can chang de sleep time for different effects.

+Use Crl-x Crl-z to exit, you can close the shell and shoud keep running code on device.

-# We can create a boot.py with the code above and put it on the device for automatic executing on boot when connected to power.
+# We can also create a boot.py with the code above and put it on the device for automatic executing on boot when connected to power.

+Install ampy and add python code on device

+    ampy --port /dev/ttyUSB** put boot.py

+ # Now, we just have to supply power and our cool lamp will work.
+Hope you enjoy lights when programming.

 # Optional idea: make the lamp into an alarm for when someone connects to our server.